yumozi/gamini/README.md

 brew install ffmpeg
 ```

+On the first run, macOS will prompt you to grant permissions to your terminal app (e.g. Terminal, iTerm, VS Code).
+Go to **System Settings > Privacy & Security** and enable the following for your terminal:

-Grant **Accessibility** permission to your terminal app (System Settings > Privacy & Security > Accessibility).
-This is required for the input controller to send keyboard/mouse events to games.
+- **Accessibility** — required for the input controller to send keyboard/mouse events to games
+- **Screen Recording** — required for ffmpeg to capture screen content

+You may also see a **Camera** access prompt.
+This is a macOS quirk: ffmpeg uses the AVFoundation framework to capture the screen (device `1:none` in `capture.py` line 54), and macOS triggers the camera permission dialog for any AVFoundation video access, even though only screen capture is used.
+It is safe to grant — no camera data is accessed.

 ## Setup